syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Printing.md

 # Printing

-Spreadsheet control allows you to print the data in the workbook with the help of Pdf Conversion.
-To provide the printing support in Spreadsheet, you need to convert the workbook into Pdf document using ExcelToPdfConverter.
+Spreadsheet control allows you to print the data in the workbook with the help of PDF Conversion.
+To provide the printing support in Spreadsheet, you need to convert the workbook into PDF document using ExcelToPdfConverter.

-For Conversion of Excel Workbook in Spreadsheet to Pdf document, use `Convert` method of `ExcelToPdfConverter`.
+For Conversion of Excel Workbook in Spreadsheet to PDF document, use `Convert` method of `ExcelToPdfConverter`.

-For viewing the Pdf document, you can use `PdfViewerControl` to load the saved pdf stream.
+For viewing the PDF document, you can use `PdfViewerControl` to load the saved PDF stream.

 {% highlight c# %}